-Director Since: 2022

-Committees: Human Capital

-(Chair); M&A

-Other Current Public Company Boards: Workday, Inc.; Catapult Group International Ltd.
+Independent Director Since: 2022 Committees: Human Capital (Chair); M&A Age: 72 Other Current Public Company Boards: Workday, Inc.; Catapult Group International Ltd.

 Mr. Bogan served as Vice Chairman at Workday, Inc. from 2020 to 2022, and previously served as Executive Vice President of Workday's Planning Business Unit.
 Mr. Bogan joined Workday from Adaptive Insights, where he was Chief Executive Officer and a director from 2015 until its acquisition by Workday in 2018.
 In 2022, Mr. Bogan joined the board of directors of Workday, Inc. Since 2021, he also has served as a director of Catapult Group International Ltd. From 2007 until January 2019, he was a director of Apptio, Inc., including its Chair from 2012 to 2019.
-Mr. Bogan previously served as a director of Citrix Systems, Inc. from 2003 to 2016, including its Chair from 2004 to 2015, and was a director of PTC Inc. from 2011 to 2015; and of Rally Software Development Corp. from 2009 to 2015.
+Mr. Bogan previously served as a director of PTC Inc. from 2011 to 2015; and of Rally Software Development Corp. from 2009 to 2015.
 He has also served as a director and executive officer of various other public and privately held companies, including Greylock Partners, Rational Software Corp., Avatar Technologies and Pacific Data.
 Mr. Bogan received a bachelor's degree in accounting from Stonehill College.